define-private-public/PSRayTracing/README.rst

 If you want to see what scenes are available to render, supply ``--list-scenes`` as an argument and it should show you all that are implemented.
 They should be in order as they were presented in the book.

-So for example, If you do ``./PSRayTracing`` by itself, it will render Book 2’s final scene, with 25 samples per pixel, on a single core, saving it to ``render.png`` with a resolution of 540p.
-Though if you do ``./PSRayTracing -n 250 -j 4 -s 1920x1080 --scene book1::normal_sphere``, you’ll get that sphere using it’s surface normal (to shade it), with 250 samples/pixel, rendering on four cores at 1080p; also saving to ``render.png``.
+So for example, If you do ``./PSRayTracing`` by itself, it will render Book 2's final scene, with 25 samples per pixel, on a single core, saving it to ``render.png`` with a resolution of 540p.
+Though if you do ``./PSRayTracing -n 250 -j 4 -s 1920x1080 --scene book1::normal_sphere``, you'll get that sphere using it's surface normal (to shade it), with 250 samples/pixel, rendering on four cores at 1080p; also saving to ``render.png``.